smcclab/nime25/camera-ready.md

 ### Presentation Format

 {: .info-box}
-This is only an except of the presentation format, since we received some enquires about it.
+This is the provided presentation format this year, since we received some enquires about it.
 <br>
 The Paper Chairs will communicate the specific format for each submission to the authors soon.